tanghui-cslt/community-detection/README.md

 python step4_grid.py num orient

 ```
-Where the first parameter is numbe, which ranges from 1 to 18; the second parameter can be set as left or right, for example.
+Where the first parameter is number, which ranges from 1 to 18; the second parameter can be set as left or right, for example.

 ```bash